 The flagpole has gone

-The Tokamak pit seen from the east, with the concrete columns of the PF Winding Facility looming in the clear blue Provencal sky at the far end.
+The Tokamak Pit seen from the east, with the concrete columns of the Poloidal Field Coils Winding Facility looming in the clear blue Provencal sky at the far end.

 For the Tokamak, the pit will have to be excavated down to a depth of 20 metres, whereas for the Hot Cell, which is directly adjacent, the shovels will have to dig down to at least 12 metres.
 From time to time, analytical measurements record the geological characteristics of the rock foundation.